pygame-community/dpy-bot-template/README.md

 ### `bot-config.json`
-This file is meant to hold the configuration settings, credentials and API endpoints of the bot application, as well as customize runtime behavior. `bot_id` and `bot_token` are meant to be mandatory, whilst others can be fully up to the implementation.
+This file is meant to hold the configuration settings, credentials and API endpoints of the bot application, as well as customize runtime behavior. `"client_id"` and `"token"` are meant to be mandatory, whilst others can be fully up to the implementation.
+For projects that use hosting solutions based on ephemeral file systems, credentials stored within the `"bot"` object like `"client_id"` and `"token"` can be turned into uppercase environment variables prefixed with `BOT_` (e.g. `BOT_CLIENT_ID` and `BOT_TOKEN`).
+The `bot-config.json` (excluding credentials) file can also be added to the project's git repository to keep it around in those cases.

 ```json
 {